ffnc1020/BME595HW/HW1/README.md

 ![](Task_C.png)

 ### Part D:
 The duration is plotted against i for both 720p and 1080p image.
-The operation durations are orders of magnitudes smaller than python implimentation.
+The operation durations are orders of magnitudes smaller than the python implimentation.
 For loop in python should be replaced by vectorized operations.

 ![](Task_D.png)